FREE CONSULTATIONS (614) 444-1900

 Furthermore, anyone convicted of high-level trafficking would face a mandatory prison sentence under the new law.
 Bill supporters fought hard through 14 hearings in the Senate’s Justice Committee before the legislation was passed to the Senate floor.
 The 15-4 vote that passed the bill into law echoes Ohio’s resolve to address the state’s crippling drug problem.

-If passed into law, the proposed drug sentencing reform would enable prosecutors to take a softer stance on “low-level, non-violent” offenders—imagining a scenario in which justice is better served by helping potential addicted individuals move on to more productive lives.
+This drug sentencing reform will enable prosecutors to take a softer stance on “low-level, non-violent” offenders—imagining a scenario in which justice is better served by helping potential addicted individuals move on to more productive lives.
 In the balance of things, however, judicial scrutiny will weigh on drug traffickers and the role they play in Ohio’s messy drug dilemma.
 As SB3 supporter State Senator Sean O’Brien (D – Bazetta) said in a statement, “…we now have a bill that will help us keep people struggling with addiction out of prison, while punishing the right people – drug traffickers.”

 Drug Trafficking in Ohio